To mark 10 years since this website launched, Kickass Canadians share updates and insights about themselves and the

 The Canadians featured on this website are extraordinary and continue to do amazing things with their lives.
 Yet I’m reminded all the time that there are stories everywhere.
 You discover them when a close friend reveals something they’ve never told you before.
 Or when you meet someone new.
 Or when you overhear conversations between strangers.

 I am happy to help underscore some of the great work done by Canadians.
 It’s not about holding one country over others—it’s about celebrating the good we do, while also exploring how we can do better.
 Still, Kickass Canadians is just one project, created by one person.
 (Although I hope others will contribute via the Kickass Continuum!)
 It’s a small glimpse into the larger good being done all over the globe, by people from every background and nationality.

 This past year, the COVID-19 pandemic has highlighted how interconnected we are.
 It has also shone light on incredible acts of compassion, generosity, dedication, perseverance and ingenuity.
 And it has proven how quickly we can reprioritize when we decide to, and how adaptive and resilient we can be, even when living under circumstances we never imagined having to face.

-As the vaccines roll out and the world works together to diminish the virus, it’s never been clearer how important it is to collaborate, and to build strong, supportive systems that consider everyone.
+As the vaccines roll out and the world works together to diminish the virus, it’s never been clearer how important it is to collaborate, and to build strong, supportive, inclusive systems that consider the big picture.
 I long for the day when we can talk about the pandemic in the past tense.
 I also share the hope that it will lead to some permanent positive changes, and a time of revaluing—rather than devaluing—people and systems, as well as our natural world.

 Ten years into KickassCanadians.ca, I want to thank the people featured on this website for making such meaningful contributions to our country and our world, and for bringing attention to what truly holds value.